Contents:

 Trade Dollar (1873-1885)

 It was created for trade with Asia.
-The Trade Dollar was heavier than regular dollars to compete with other trade coins used in Asia.
+It was heavier than regular dollars to compete with other trade coins used in Asia.

 The obverse depicts Liberty seated on a bale of goods, and the reverse features an eagle.
-Many Trade Dollars bear chop marks from Chinese merchants.
+Many of them bear chop marks from Chinese merchants.
 This verifies their authenticity.

 Factors of Value: Condition, rarity, the presence of chop marks.